Landscape management is the art and science of designing, building and maintaining

 Why landscape management at OSU?

-The professional landscape industry is broad.
-There are many specialists whose work
+The professional landscape industry is broad, with a wide variety of specialists whose

-plays an important role in the health, well-being, and beauty of the landscapes we
+work plays an important role in the health, well-being, and beauty of the landscapes

-support and GPS tracking, to sonograms on trees and computer-aided-design, technology
+we enjoy.
+From irrigation support and GPS tracking, to sonograms on trees and computer-aided-design,

 At the current time, there are more jobs available in the landscape management field